Harukine/Software-Architecture-CSharp10-Dotnet6/ch06/README.md

 - LoadBalancer services expose pods by utilizing a level 4 load balancer provided by the cloud provider.
 They can assign a dynamic public IP or a specific public IP specified by the developer.
 In AKS (Azure Kubernetes Service), the resource group and static domain name can also be specified for the load balancer.
 - For StatefulSets, headless services are used to provide a unique URL address for each pod instance without load balancing.
 The headless service has the clusterIP property set to "none".
 - Services primarily support low-level protocols, so Kubernetes introduces higher-level entities called Ingresses to handle more sophisticated protocols like HTTP.

+### Ingress
+- Ingresses in Kubernetes are designed to work with HTTP(S) and provide several services such as HTTPS termination, name-based virtual hosting, and load balancing.
+Ingresses rely on Ingress Controllers, which are custom Kubernetes objects installed in the cluster to handle the interface between Kubernetes and a web server.
+- HTTPS termination and name-based virtual hosting can be configured in the Ingress definition independently of the chosen Ingress Controller.
+The configuration for load balancing depends on the specific Ingress Controller and its settings, which can be passed through annotations in the Ingress metadata.
+- Name-based virtual hosting is defined in the Ingress definition's rules section, where each rule specifies an optional hostname with an optional wildcard.
+Multiple paths can be specified for each rule, redirecting to different service/port pairs.
+- HTTPS termination for specific hostnames is achieved by associating the hostname with a certificate encoded in a Kubernetes secret.
+Certificates can be obtained from certificate authorities like Let's Encrypt, and they can be automatically installed and renewed using a certificate manager.
+- The Ingress definition includes TLS configuration, rules for name-based virtual hosting, and other optional metadata.
+- Ingresses provide a way to manage HTTP(S) traffic and routing within a Kubernetes cluster by leveraging Ingress Controllers and web server integration.